-The holiday shopping season officially kicked off on Black Friday and this year, it's estimated that the average American will spend $998 on holiday shopping, including gifts, food, decorations, and other purchases throughout the season.
+The holiday shopping season officially kicked off on Black Friday.
+This year, it's estimated that the average American will spend $998 on holiday shopping, including gifts, food, decorations, and other purchases throughout the season.
 While some shoppers plan to pay with cash, 30% of consumers say they'll use credit cards to cover at least some of their holiday spending.

 Using a credit card over the holidays can make it easier to shop online, and you could earn some valuable rewards on purchases.
 But it's important to get familiar with holiday credit-card dos and don'ts before filling up your shopping cart.

 Making the most of your credit cards over the holiday shopping season means knowing the smartest ways to use them.
 Keep these good practices in mind as you map out your shopping strategy.

 Set a Budget for Holiday Credit Card Spending

 Going over your holiday budget could lead to a pile of post-holiday credit card debt if you aren't careful.
 When creating a budget, write out who you're buying gifts for, what you want to buy them, how much those gifts will cost.
 Consider which purchases you'll charge and which ones you might pay cash for.